zoltankis/SEBC/challenges/challenges.md

 * Create the Issue `Test HDFS`
 * Assign the issue to yourself and label it `started`
-* As user `raffles`, use `teragen` to generate a 51,200,000-record dataset into six files
+* As user `ernest`, use `teragen` to generate a 51,200,000-record dataset into six files
     * Set the block size to 32 MB
     * Name the target directory `tgen512m`
     * Use the `time` command to capture job duration
 * Put the following in the file `challenges/labs/4_teragen.md`
     * The full `teragen` command
     * The output of the `time` command
-    * The command and output of `hdfs dfs -ls /user/raffles/tgen512m`
+    * The command and output of `hdfs dfs -ls /user/ernest/tgen512m`
     * Show how many blocks are associated with this directory
 * Push this work to your GitHub repo and label the Issue `submitted`
 * Assign the issue to both instructors